Magento 2 Mass Product Update: 7 Proven Methods Reviewed

 Example: Linking cross-sell products with one click.

-A powerful mass update extension like this goes far beyond default admin tools, giving you the flexibility to change multiple values at once, run actions in the background, and update your catalog without leaving the product grid.
+An extension like this changes multiple values at once, runs long actions in the background, and updates your catalog without leaving the product grid - all things the default admin tools can’t do.

 You can: